isamuthung/Interconnection-Queue-Intelligence/README.md

 3. **Preliminary Cluster 14 Project List (`preliminary_cluster14_project_list.xlsx`)**
    A historical intake snapshot used to evaluate **how queue composition has changed over time**.

-No APIs, scraping, or restricted portals are used.

 ## Repository Structure